BiblioFile-AI/bookshelf-scanner-ecs7036/README.md

 - Manually searching every unfamiliar spine on a phone is slow and breaks the flow of browsing
 - Choices end up based on cover design or title alone, rather than genuine fit with a reader's taste

-This creates a gap between what's on the shelf and *what a reader might actually enjoy*.

 ---

 ## Solution